 The education ministry has carried out the ODA project since 2011, creating a total of 26 ICT-based classrooms in 20 countries including Nepal and Bangladesh.
 By hosting an open debate event in Serbia on January 25, the ministry will introduce cases that showed how education environments have changed after the establishment of high-tech classes in Nepal and Bangladesh.

-Smart devices were mainly used in South Korea to carry out two-way remote classes amid a coronavirus pandemic.
+Smart devices were mainly used in South Korea to carry out two-way remote classes amid the COVID-19 pandemic.
 In December 2021, the central city of Daejeon unveiled its scheme for the establishment of hybrid learning that combines online education materials with its conventional offline education system by distributing electronic blackboards and other smart devices.

 © Aju Business Daily & www.ajunews.com Copyright: All materials on this site may not be reproduced, distributed, transmitted, displayed, published or broadcast without the authorization from the Aju News Corporation.